sam0x17/quoth/README.md

   operations like forking virtually for free
 - in quoth, you can peek by `Parsable` type, but you can also peek _by value_, and even _by regex_
-- branching is much easier to represent
+- branching and ambiguity are much easier to deal with in quoth because forking is cheap and encouraged.
+This is a double-edged sword because it means you can efficiently parse ambiguous things that are normally inefficient to parse and hard to reason about, but now it is much easier to introduce ambiguity into your underlying grammar.